BrandonKang/GPU-LLM-test/README.md

-# gpu-llm-test
-testing GPU performance for LLM use cases
+# GPU Performance Testing with LLM(Large Language Model) Use Cases